takao8yuki/Powershell-WPF_Training/Readme.md

 Many who are in the IT field, or have C# in their toolbelts, would have written their GUI project in another langauge.
 I've seen many attempts at stackoverflow, with comments that say *move onto C#*, *use a proper tool for it*, *it's easier in C#*.
 I'm not qualified to judge, but I'd assume they're correct.

 However, I, am currently not in the IT field and *don't know any better*.
 This was written because I wanted to learn.
 I have no formal training in C#.
 I am self taught in Powershell.
 Fortunately the syntax between Powershell and C# closely resemble each other.
-C# was brought up numerous times while researching how to put this together.
 As many have said, Powershell is a gateway drug to C#.

 # How To Open
 Run with Powershell "Open GUI.ps1"